proteanhq/protean/docs/blocks/ddd/repository.rst

 Repositories and DAO
 --------------------

 There are multiple ways of organizing repositories in DDD projects in order to be database-agnostic in the domain layer.
 One way is to define a repository interface and consume the interface in persistence calls in the domain layer.
-Concrete implementions that satisfy to this interface are provided for different databases.
+Concrete implementations that satisfy to this interface are provided for different databases.
 Another way is to implement repositories as two layers: An outer repository layer that is close to the domain and contains domain concepts, and an inner DAO layer that talks to the persistence store.
 Protean adopts the latter approach.

 The Repository Layer does not know how a persistence store is queried or how the data is stored.
 It does care about representing domain concepts.
 For example, if you want to query all users over the age of 21, the repository layer would contain a method called `find_adults`, while the underlying DAO layer would contain the actual definition of an adult (`age >= 18`).